sushilt553/Stack-Flow/README.md

 end
 ```

 Users can vote on questions and answers.
-This feature is implemented using polymorphic association, storing boolean value on status column in the database.
-Code below either update a voter's existing vote if the status value is different from the stored status value in the database or create a new vote if a voter is a new user.
+This feature is implemented by using polymorphic association.
+If the status value (boolean) is different from the stored status value (boolean) in the database, the code below updates a voter's existing vote.
+If a voter is a new user, the code creates a new vote.

 ```ruby
 class Api::VotesController < ApplicationController